monitorama/hackathon/README.md

 ## Present

 - Give a five minute lightning talk about the work you did during the day
-- Win prizes from GitHub and Fitbit
+- Impress our panel of judges and win a prize

 ## Awards